-In certain circumstances, the Head teacher may also address a pupils' misbehaviour when it occurs outside school hours or away from the school site.
-Serious misbehaviour out of school may result in an exclusion from school.
+In certain circumstances, the Headteacher may also address a pupils' misbehaviour when it occurs outside school hours or away from the school site.
+Serious misbehaviour out of school may result in a fixed-term suspension or permanent exclusion from school.